Russian Zone-Effect Space Weapon — Starlink at Risk

 | India | Direct-ascent ASAT test (example: 2019 event) | Kinetic intercept creates debris, designed for faster decay via lower-altitude engagement | Area effect is a consequence | Low LEO | Debris decays faster than higher-altitude tests, but still creates risk |

 If Russia ever fielded a Russian zone-effect space weapon, it would sit alongside more familiar counterspace tools.
 Russia has already demonstrated direct-ascent ASAT capability; in 2021 it destroyed a defunct satellite and generated a debris field.
 This month, Russia also said it has fielded the S-500 and described it as capable against low-orbit targets.
-However, the “zone-effect” concept aims for ambiguity and deterrence.
-Clayton Swope described it as a “weapon of fear” that signals willingness to threaten orbital chaos, even if deployment remains uncertain.
+The zone-effect idea is really about being unclear and scary.
+Clayton Swope said the zone effect is like a weapon that makes people afraid because it shows we are willing to cause trouble in space even if we are not sure if we will actually do it.
+The zone effect is a way to make people think we might do something intense.
+That is what makes it so scary.

 Because the reporting says the system remains in development, look for practical indicators rather than rhetoric: